-Indicator (e) The grievance policy states inmates may be assisted in filing the grievance by any staff person or by any other person with whom the prisoner is permitted to have contact.
-The Auditor reviewed how the agency handles third-party complaints including grievances.
+The Auditor reviewed how the agency handles third-party complaints, including grievances.
 Such a person may also file the grievance on behalf of the prisoner or inmate, provided that the prisoner or inmate consents to the filing.
 Inmates spoken to by the Auditor confirmed that there is no prohibition on assisting or filing a grievance for another inmate.
-Staff were also aware they need to accept all complaints or grievances from third-party individuals.
-Visually the Auditor found information around the facility that tells all parties that they can file a complaint
+Staff were also aware they needed to accept all complaints or grievances from third-party individuals.
+Visually, the Auditor found information around the facility telling all parties they could file a complaint.

 Indicator (f) Policy OP 866.1 describes the provisions for an emergency grievance.
 "Emergency Grievances are provided for Inmate reporting and expedited staff responses to allegations that an Inmate is subject to a substantial risk of imminent sexual abuse and to situations or conditions which may subject the Inmate to immediate risk of serious personal injury or irreparable harm.
 It is the duty of all corrections employees to be responsive to emergency grievances."
 The forms have tracking numbers to allow for systematic review by the administration and prevent them from being diverted.
-There were no incidents in which an emergency grievance was filed in the last 12 months and one the prior year.
+There were no incidents in which an emergency grievance was filed in the last 12 months.
+As noted in indicator (b), there is an immediate notification to the PCM and the Investigator, at which time an immediate assessment of the inmate's safety will occur.

 Indicator (g) Inmates can only be disciplined if, through an investigative process, it is substantiated that the grievance was filed in bad faith.
 This is the same standard for all PREA complaints filed even if they are not through the grievance process.
 The facility grievance form has a location in which the Grievance Officer can document if he believes the individual is abusing the intent of the grievance process.
-An investigation by the SIU Detective or the Intelligence Unit would still occur to determine the bad-faith filing.
-The policy states "Disciplinary charges may be brought against an Inmate for filing a grievance related to alleged sexual abuse only where the institution demonstrates that the Inmate filed the grievance in bad faith.
-Both the regional PREA Analyst and the facility confirmed they are very careful before imposing discipline to avoid impacting others from coming forward to report a PREA Concern.
-The previous year's incident did not result in discipline though the allegation was determined to be unfounded.
+An SIU Detective or the Intelligence Unit investigation would still occur to determine the badfaith filing.
+The policy states, "Disciplinary charges may be brought against an Inmate for filing a grievance related to alleged sexual abuse only where the institution demonstrates that the Inmate filed the grievance in bad faith.
+The regional PREA Analyst and the facility confirmed they are cautious before imposing discipline as it may prevent others from coming forward to report a PREA Concern.
+Though the allegation of sexual abuse in one case review supported that the claim was unfounded, the facility did not discipline the inmate.

-Pocahontas State Correctional Center is not exempt from the exhaustion of administrative remedies.
-The Virginia Department of Corrections has a policy in place that covers the inmates' rights to seek administrative resolutions.
+St. Brides Correctional Center is not exempt from the exhaustion of administrative remedies.
+The Virginia Department of Corrections has a policy covering inmates' rights to seek administrative resolutions.
 There were no instances in which an emergency grievance was filed related to sexual abuse in the past year.
-Inmates interviewed knew they could file a PREA-related concern through the grievance process but acknowledged it would not be as quick in resolving as telling a staff person directly or calling the PREA Hotline.
+There were sexual harassment allegations that were filed and investigated through the grievance process.
+Inmates interviewed knew they could file a PREA-related concern through the grievance process.
+Still, they acknowledged it would not be as quick to resolve as telling a staff person directly or calling the PREA Hotline.
 Inmates report they can get assistance from other inmates in completing forms if needed.
-Inmates reported comfort in telling staff directly about concerns and if they felt it was not addressed, they would go send a request to the Warden or the PREA Compliance Manager to discuss concerns.
-Compliance determination relied on the policy and interviews with the PREA Analyst, the Warden, the PREA Compliance Manager, and random inmates who were aware of the grievance process was a possible avenue to report a Sexual Misconduct concern.
+Compliance determination relied on the policy and interviews with the PREA Analyst, the Warden, the PREA Compliance Manager, the grievance officer, and random inmates who were aware the grievance process was an avenue to report a Sexual Misconduct concern.